-When requesting their phone number, separate the country code from the phone number field.
-This reduces the chance of an end user entering an improperly formatted phone number (for example, entering the country code twice).
+When requesting a user’s phone number, separate the country code from the phone number field.
+This reduces the chance of an end-user entering an improperly formatted phone number (for example, entering the country code twice).
 We suggest displaying the country in one of two ways:

-(Note: TeleSign's phone number cleansing system, which auto-corrects improperly formatted phone numbers, is applied to every transaction to ensure the highest deliverability possible.
-However, TeleSign still recommends the noted formatting to encourage the end-user to enter their phone number correctly.)
+Telesign’s phone number cleansing system, which auto-corrects improperly formatted phone numbers, is applied to every transaction to ensure the highest deliverability possible.
+However, Telesign still recommends the noted formatting to encourage the end-user to enter their phone number correctly.

 Allow the end-user to choose which language they would like to receive the message in.
 An end-user’s country does not always correlate to a specific language as they could have a general non-native preference.

-As a backup to the default option, also give the end-user the option to retry sending the verification code through another method (after a specified amount of time--like 45 seconds).
+As a backup to the default option, also give the end-user the option to retry sending the verification code through another method (after a specified amount of time, such as 45 seconds).
 For example, if you are only offering SMS, provide the end-user the option to resend the verification code by voice.

 10. Once verified, complete account creation